gwijthoff/texting/content/assignments/final.md

 type: assignment
 layout: single
 title: Final Project
-when: Due date TBD
+when: Due Dec 8
 ---

-{{< TK >}}
+A range of formats are possible for your final project, from essays to datasets, from visualizations to research reports for community organizations.
+You can work individually, or in pairs or groups on your final projects.
+You should begin thinking about your final project around Fall Recess, and consult with me on your idea beginning Week 8 / Oct 21.

-There are several different "tracks" that run throughout this course: community technology, literary and cultural studies, or digital humanities.
-Focusing on one track will allow students to rehearse their final project ideas through readings or practica in each of those tracks throughout the term.
+We'll keep a running list of project ideas below, organized by the different disciplinary tracks that run throughout the course: community technology, literary and cultural studies, or digital humanities.

-Students can work in pairs or groups on their final projects.

-We'll keep a running list of project ideas below.
 You can also use one of our [practica]({{< ref "/practica" >}}) as a starting point for your final project.

 <div class="tc center">

-## Project ideas in each track
+## Project Ideas

 </div>

 ### community technology
 - re-design community technology training materials for the Philadelphia Community Wireless Project
 - research the state of community networks nationally to learn what has worked, what hasn't
+- run your own social network using [this tutorial by Darius Kazemi](https://runyourown.social/), or [Komrade](https://github.com/quadrismegistus/Komrade), a socialist network designed by Ryan Heuser.

 ### literary / cultural studies